 - A backup system.
 Frequently backup data to a physically separate device (such as an external hard drive or SD card) or location (such as a cloud or network location).
 The typical way of using tablets makes them very prone to damage and theft.

 - Data security.
 Protect confidential information by defining strong passwords, protecting or encrypting confidential information, and putting the tablet to sleep before walking away.

-- For data entry by a research technician, student, or secretary, the Technician license offers a low cost option to purchase additional ARM licenses.
-See ARM Feature Comparison (pdf) for a side-by-side comparison of features offered for a Full and Technician license.
+- For data entry by a research technician, student, or secretary, the Field license bundle offers a low cost option to purchase additional ARM licenses.
+See ARM Feature Comparison (pdf) for a side-by-side comparison of features offered for a Full and Field/Technician license.

 - For a university with a graduate study program, a graduate student ARM license is also available.
 See the Licensing and Maintenance FAQ topic for an overview of licenses.